-1. The plaintiff S. TINNERELLO & SON, INC. occasionally does business under the name of Sal Tinnerello & Sons, Inc. and will be referred to hereafter as ("TINNERELLO").
-TINNERELLO became incorporated in September, 1993 after a purchase of all the assets of S. Tinnerello and Sons Disposal, Inc. and has its principal place of business in New London, Connecticut.
-The plaintiff is engaged in interstate commerce as a waste hauler which removes, collects, transports, and disposes of waste pursuant to contracts with individual generators of waste.
+1. The plaintiff SAL TINNERELLO & SONS ("SAL TINNERELLO") is a corporation with its principal place of business in New London, Connecticut.
+The plaintiff is engaged in interstate commerce as a waste hauler which removes, collects, transports, and disposes of waste pursuant to contracts with individual generators of waste

-2. Plaintiff conducts business in Stonington, Connecticut, is a taxpayer in that town, and is registered to do business in the State of Connecticut.

-3. The defendant Town of Stonington ("TOWN") is a municipal corporation organized and existing under the laws of the State of Connecticut.

-4. The defendant Stonington Resource Recovery Authority ("AUTHORITY") claims to be an authority established by the Town.

-5. The defendant Donald R. Maranell is the First Selectman of the Town and the Chairman of the Authority.
+- 2. Plaintiff conducts business in Stonington, Connecticut; is a taxpayer in that town; and is registered to do business in the State of Connecticut. - 3.
+The defendant Town of Stonington ("TOWN") is a municipal corporation organized and existing under the laws of the State of Connecticut. - 4.
+The defendant Stonington Resource Recovery Authority ("AUTHORITY") claims to be an authority established by the Town. - 5.
+The defendant Donald R. Maranell is the First Selectman of the Town and the Chairman of the Authority.